1. There is mention of there being "Rec" and "Rep" basketball teams, what is the difference?

 3. When will my child’s weekly game occur?

-Metro Basketball Association (MBA) league games occur on Saturday for junior mini boys and girls; mini boys and girls and bantam girls and on, Sunday for bantam boys, midget/juvenile girls, midget boys and juvenile boys.
+Metro Basketball Association (MBA) league games occur on Saturday for U10 boys and girls; U12 boys and girls and on, Sunday for U14 boys and girls, U16-18 girls, U16 boys and U18 boys.
 Games can occur anytime in the morning or afternoon.
 These games are scheduled by the MBA based on gym availability and referee schedules.

 4. What does the registration fee cover?

-Your registration fee covers all the costs of running your child’s basketball team from September until the end of the regular season in March, including: gym rental fees for one practice a week (REP players pay extra for their second practice); team registration in the Metro Basketball Association (which includes gym time, referees, scorekeepers and league playoffs); team registration in the annual Bedford Classic tournament; team equipment; player and volunteer insurance; player registration with Basketball Nova Scotia and Canada basketball.
+Your registration fee covers all the costs of running your child’s basketball team from September until the end of the regular season in March, including: gym rental fees for one practice a week (REP players pay an extra fee for their second practice after teams are sorted); team registration in the Metro Basketball Association (which includes gym time, referees, scorekeepers and league playoffs); team registration in the annual Bedford Classic tournament; team equipment; player and volunteer insurance; player registration with Basketball Nova Scotia and Canada basketball.

 5. Are there any other costs over and above the registration fee?

 Costs not included in the registration fees include extra tournament fees and Nova Scotia Provincial Championship tournament fees.
-These fees must be covered by your team and range from $200-$400 per team per tournament.
+These fees must be covered by your team and range from $200-$500 per team per tournament.
 The team cost of the annual Bedford Classic tournament is part of the registration fees.
-The registration fee also does not cover a second weekly practice time, gym rental and exhibition games.
+The registration fee also does not cover a second weekly practice time, extra gym rentals and exhibition or rescheduled games.

 6. Do I also need to purchase a uniform and a ball?

 No. Uniforms are provided and are given to the players at the beginning of the season.
-A post dated uniform deposit cheque is collected and is destroyed as long as the uniform is returned in good order at the end of the season.
+IF the uniform is destroyed or is not returned, there will be a cost of $100 collected to cover the replacement of the uniform.
 The coach is given all practice and game balls for the players to use.

 7. When can I expect practices and games to begin?